adambray/roster/README.md

   * Displays the collection 3 times, sorted 3 different ways

 * Besides a testing framework ([RSpec](https://github.com/rspec/rspec), [test-unit](https://github.com/test-unit/test-unit), or [minitest](https://github.com/seattlerb/minitest)), please only use Ruby and [its standard library](http://www.ruby-doc.org/stdlib/) (i.e. no other gems)

-* Please use the latest stable version of Ruby MRI

-* What we're looking for here is clear code and elegant object-oriented design.
-Please avoid imperative or functional coding style, or an overly clever solution.

-* When finished, please package and submit your solution as an email attachment.
-(Please do **not** publish your code anywhere!)
-Send the email to code-challenge@generalassemb.ly with instructions on how to run your program

-## Criteria

-The qualities we're looking for are:

-  * **Clarity**: is the intent of the code obvious?
-Are things named appropriately?
-  * **Maintainability:**: how flexible is the code?
-  * **Testability**: is it easy to test the code? _Please demonstrate with unit tests._

 ## Input